 How to Play the Conversation Starter Game:

-- Read the number on the dice.
+- Hold the container upside-down and shake it.
+Then read the number on the dice.

 - Share conversation related to the prompt (example: 2.
 HAPPY; share something that made you happy during your day).

 - Pass the container to the next person and repeat.